 The opposite occurs when we are unhappy.
 We usually lose happiness when we lose connection with something that gives meaning or gladly absorbs us.
 In that context people often fail to realise that happiness is a by-product of something else, so they turn it into an object which they seek directly.
 That is a mistake, as Csikszentmihalyi has shown.
 Indeed it is a double-mistake, for to do this is to focus on how one feels, and what the research also shows is that this kind of focusing on the self has an even more depressing affect.
 Pursue happiness directly as an object in itself, and you will probably become less happy.

 Not only does the pursuit of happiness make us less happy, it can harm our own life, and hurt others.

-The good life is one that integrates many emotions, that is capable of experiencing them appropriately in response to circumstances, that is strong enough to tolerate the highs and lows and return to the middle ground, and which can focus nonetheless on what truly matters.
+The good life is one that integrates many emotions, that is capable of experiencing them appropriately in response to circumstances, that is strong enough to tolerate the highs and lows and return to the middle complex ground, and which can focus nonetheless on what truly matters.
 Rather than a happy life, we should seek a good life.

 One of the things which gives us the most satisfaction in life, and which we admire most, is triumph against adversity.
-Last weekend I rode by bicycle up a dirt road up the mountain to King Lake.
-It was utterly gruelling.
+Last weekend I rode by bicycle, up a dirt road up the mountain to King Lake.
+It was absolutely grueling.
 But I felt very different afterwards compared to when I cruise on my motorcycle along those same roads.
 I felt the satisfaction of achievement and pride from overcoming a challenge through sheer determination.
 Think about it this way.
 If we return to the example of a business leader, which one is more likely to be satisfied with their life when they retire, the one who came from nothing, struggled against the odds and succeeded, or another who received everything on a silver platter?
 And yet the former had to contended with all the ‘negative’ emotions associated with adversity.
 Of course that will be an important ingredient in their satisfaction and pride when they look back.